ffournier/TTS-Recognizer-Job/README.md

 # Library
 This is an library to use the TTS and SpeechRecognizer.

-You can create an set of Job (Listen , then Talk) in depends of the result of each Job
+You can create an set of Job (Listen , then Talk) in depends of the result of each Job.

+You can active job all time, when you have an Headset, HeadSetBt, or none.

 # Sample